The Lode Project

 - Your dashboard will then show the status of your order in the system as “New”.

-SWP Cayman, sells investment grade silver (.999) to LODE Community members at the spot price plus the current bullion dealer premium.
-Once you place your “Buy” order, SWP Cayman will be in touch with you within 24 hours and provide you with more information, purchase options, and instructions on how to complete your “Buy” transaction.
+- BDA Cayman sells investment grade silver (.999) to LODE Community members at the spot price plus the current bullion dealer premium.
+Once you place your “Buy” order, BDA Cayman will be in touch with you within 24 hours and provide you with more information, purchase options, and instructions on how to complete your “Buy” transaction.

 How do I “Deliver” my silver to the vault?

-You can “Deliver” your own silver to the vault by clicking on the “Deliver” button at the top of your dashboard.
-From there, provide a list of the various brands and weights of your metal, if different, to be delivered.
-Enter each different brand and weight separately and click on “Add to list”.
-After completing all of your entries, check to make sure your total weight is correct before clicking the “Commit” button at the bottom left of the page.
-Our vaulting partner, SWP Cayman, will then email you instructions on how to package and ship your metal.
-The cost of shipping and the associated insurance will be the responsibility of the individual as of January 16 2019.
+You can “Deliver” your own silver to the nearest vault facility by clicking on the “Deliver” button at the top of your dashboard page.
+From there, provide a list of the various brands and weights of your metal (if different) to be delivered.
+Enter each different brand and weight separately and click on “Add to list.”

 How long does it take for my silver order to be delivered to the vault?